Cost of LivingUpdated May 2026

 Is the Idaho state average different from Coeur d'Alene's?

-Idaho's state average for cost of living is $3,347, which is actually higher than Coeur d'Alene's $3,219.
-Coeur d'Alene is one of the more affordable cities within Idaho for this category.
+Idaho's state average for cost of living is $3,872, which is lower than Coeur d'Alene's average of $4,122.
+This means Coeur d'Alene is on the pricier side even within its own state.

 ← All costs in Coeur d'AleneCost of Living in all cities →All Cost of LivingIdaho overviewCan I afford Coeur d'Alene?Living alone in Coeur d'AleneSalary needed in Coeur d'Alene